ricardolopez010/alerting-ssh-logins-to-mail/README.md

 #----------------------------------------------------

-If you don´t have a SMTP gmail password, I suggest you follow the next steps first (until step 6) to active it -> https://evermap.com/Tutorial_ADM_UsingAppPasswordsGmail.asp
+If you don´t have a SMTP gmail password, I suggest you to follow the next steps first (until step 6) to active it -> https://evermap.com/Tutorial_ADM_UsingAppPasswordsGmail.asp

 I hope you find this script usefull